entando/entando-docs/vuepress/docs/docs/reference/deployment-structure.md

 #### Customization
 The _app-builder_ is built to be customized and will be customized as part of many Entando implementations.
-The _app-builder_ can be customized at runtime via micro frontend [plugin configuration](/tutorials/micro-frontends/widget-configuration/).
+The _app-builder_ can be customized at runtime via micro frontends [widget configuration](/tutorials/micro-frontends/widget-configuration/).
 The _app-builder_ can also be customized via the integration of custom modules that are added at [build time](/tutorials/customize-the-platform/extend-app-builder).